ibm-cloud-docs/vpc/vpn-using.md

 The VPN always uses the tunnel with the smaller public IP as the primary egress path.
 When the primary egress path is disabled, traffic flows through the secondary path.
 The reason for using only one tunnel to route the traffic is to avoid the asymmetric routing problem.

-For a static route-based VPN connection, when both `tunnel 1` and `tunnel 2` are up, and you create a route with destination `10.1.0.0/24` and VPN connection as the next hop, the private IP `10.254.0.2` of the VPN appliance is returned for route creation.
+For example, when both `tunnel 1` and `tunnel 2` are up in a static route-based VPN connection, and you create a route with destination `10.1.0.0/24` and VPN connection as the next hop, the private IP `10.254.0.2` of the VPN appliance is returned for route creation.
 In this mode, **Distribute traffic** isn't enabled.
 The following diagram depicts the default configuration for a static route-based connection.

 Protocol state filtering on a virtual network interface provides options to address the asymmetric routing problem.
 For more information, see [Protocol state filtering mode](/docs/vpc?topic=vpc-vni-about&interface=ui#protocol-state-filtering).
 {: note}

 ![Distributed traffic disabled: ](images/vpn-distribute-traffic-disabled.svg){: caption="Distributed traffic feature is disabled for static connection" caption-side="bottom"}

 The behavior of active-backup mode for a dynamic route-based VPN connection is similar to a static connection.
 However, you don't have to create routes because they are automatically discovered by the transit gateway.
 In this case, only 1 tunnel is used to route the VPN traffic over the tunnel at any time.
 The VPN always uses the tunnel with the smaller public IP as the primary egress path.
 When the primary egress path is disabled, traffic flows through the secondary path.
+The subnet in which the virtual server instance is placed `10.255.0.0/24` must be different from the VPN gateway subnet `10.254.0.0/24` for the transit gateway to route traffic between them.
 The following diagram depicts the default configuration for a dynamic route-based connection.

 ![Distributed traffic disabled: ](images/vpn-distribute-traffic-disabled-dynamic.svg){: caption="Distributed traffic feature is disabled for dynamic connection" caption-side="bottom"}